 Cameron Reservoir has a lovely circular walk that will take you around the entire reservoir.
 Look out for various habitats with all sorts of interesting wildlife.
 The loch’s northern side has a surfaced path and affords a view of the open water.
 While at the south side there is a rough track through sparse woodland.

-This site benefits from a lovely circular walk that will take you right around the entire reservoir and through various habitats that contain all sorts of interesting wildlife.
-The northern side of the loch has a surfaced path and affords a view of the open water while the south side is a rough track through sparse woodland.
-The site is one of the largest areas of open water in Fife, approx. 2.5 miles around the loch.
-If you’re looking for a longer walk this circular route also links into the wider core path network which can take you North to St Andrews going through Craigtoun Country Park, a trip of about 8 miles there and back.
+The site is one of Fife’s largest areas of open water and it’s around 2.5 miles around the loch.
+This circular route also links into the wider core path network, if you’re looking for a longer walk.
+This path network can take you north to St Andrews going through Craigtoun Country Park, which is a trip of about 8 miles there and back.